urbit/docs/docs/using/install.md

 ### Clone and make

-Once your dependencies are installed the rest is easy:
+Once your dependencies are installed the rest is easy.

+If you're cloning the `urbit/urbit` Git repository for the first time, run:

     $ git clone https://github.com/urbit/urbit
     $ cd urbit
+    $ make # gmake on FreeBSD

+_**Updated for the `2017.12.7` continuity breach**_

+If you already have a clone of the `urbit/urbit` Git repository, assuming your `origin` upstream is the `urbit/urbit` repository on Github, run the following commands to make sure you're on the correct, clean Git branch:

+    $ cd urbit
+    $ git fetch --all
+    $ git checkout master
+    $ git reset --hard origin/master
     $ make # gmake on FreeBSD

 After running `make`, your Urbit executable is in `bin/urbit`.
 Install it wherever you'd like.